Although Rottweilers and German Shepherds look different, the two breeds actually have a few similarities when you dig a bit deeper.

 This disease can’t be prevented, but might be best managed by a well balanced diet.

 Supplements can help aid in the onset and slowing the progression of these diseases – seek a vet’s advice about supplements to a balanced diet.

-Rottweilers might be more prone to obesity, so their diet might beed to be monitored closely for calorie intake.
+Rottweilers might be more prone to obesity, so their diet might need to be monitored closely for calorie intake.

 Rottweiler vs. German Shepherd: Bite Pressure

-The Rottweiler has the most powerful bite force among dog breeds in terms of pounds of pressure at 328 pounds of bite pressure.
+The Rottweiler has one of the more powerful bite forces among dog breeds in terms of pounds of pressure at 328 pounds of bite pressure.

 The German Shepherd measures in at second with 238 pounds of bite pressure.